 Homework as a process is multifaceted.
 Parents can assist by checking in with their child on a regular basis, limiting extraneous distractions for students while they are working, and arranging a consistent location for students to complete their work each evening.

-In the Social Studies component, we concentrate on developing an ability to organize and synthesize information from a variety of historical sources.
+In Grade 6 Social Studies, we concentrate on developing an ability to organize and synthesize information from a variety of historical sources.
 Our central textbook is Northern Lights, published by the Minnesota Historical Society.
 A number of other sources are used extensively throughout the year, including Cobblestone and Roots magazines, the Multi-Cultural Reader, as well as web-based resources.
 Students practice critical reading and skimming for information and using a variety of note-taking strategies.
 We build on the basic themes of culture, cultural interaction, trade, and treaties, and discuss these within the framework of major units on the traditional Dakota and Ojibwe cultures, the North American fur trade, and the Minnesota Territorial period.
 Students are also responsible for the preparation of a paper and speech on an American history topic that they each choose from a broad list of people, movements, and events.
 We work to develop study skills and give students practice in quiz and test taking.
 Participation in class discussions and activities, maintenance of notebooks, and comprehension of non-fiction are emphasized throughout the year.

 Mathematics Course Placement